rum3r/Chatbot/README.md

 # Chatbot
-A Chatbot built using seq2seq model where we have an encoder and decoder to predict the responses for input queries.
+A Chatbot built using RNN model where we have an encoder and decoder to predict the responses for input queries.

 # Run
 1. Download the data ZIP file https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html and put in a data/ directory under the current directory.